Morgscode/Job-board-mvp/README.md

 ## OJB Tooling

-- A docker compose environment for QA is ready to go.
+- A docker compose environment for QA and cloud deployment is ready to go.
 Follow below for setup instructions.

 1. Create an env file for the db in `./ojb-tooling/mysql/.env`